i18n-pro/core/README.md

 # Principle

->Taking  `Translation`  as key is the key to all the functions of the library.
+>Taking  `Translation Text`  as key is the key to all the functions of the library.
 If you have any questions about this, [Please see](https://github.com/eyelly-wu/i18n-pro/blob/vdoc/docs/dist/Q&A.md)

 The library is mainly composed of two parts
 * Command Line Tool